Games played with Flower Cards

 I intend to include detailed rules of several other flower card games on this site in future.
 Meanwhile here are some links to other sites with flower card game rules.

-- Graham Leonard's Hanafuda and Kabufuda site has rules for several Japanese games played with flower cards.
+- Archive copy of Graham Leonard's Hanafuda and Kabufuda site with rules for several Japanese games played with flower cards.

 - Andy Pollett's site has rules for Roppyaku-ken